mystic-finance/Stellar-RFQ/docs/TECHNICAL_ARCHITECTURE.md

   its curator-set caps.
-- **Redeem assets for stablecoins (`redeem_for_assets`)** → called by the aggregator on a win: validates price and caps, pulls just enough stablecoins from venues via adapters, pays the seltakerler, takes the RWA, and books it for redemption, inside the router's atomic fill.
+- **Redeem assets for stablecoins (`redeem_for_assets`)** → called by the aggregator on a win: validates price and caps, pulls just enough stablecoins from venues via adapters, pays the seller, takes the RWA, and books it for redemption, inside the router's atomic fill.
-- **Venue allocation (`allocate` / `deallocate`)** → idle stablecoins are deployed to whitelisted venues and pulled back on demand, bounded by each adapter's withdrawable balance.
+- **Venue allocation (`allocate` / `deallocate`)** → idle stablecoins are deployed to whitelisted venues and pulled on demand, bounded by each adapter's withdrawable balance.
 - **Redemption (`book_redemption` / `settle_redemption`)** → acquired RWA is redeemed
-  with the issuer (T+N) by the facility manager;.
+  with the issuer (T+N).

 ## 3.6 Adapters

-Thin Soroban contracts that give a facility a uniform interface over one external venue, so assets can be deployed and pulled.
+Thin Soroban contracts that give each facility a uniform interface over one external venue, so assets can be deployed and pulled.
 Adding a protocol to the ecosystem means writing and whitelisting one adapter, never touching the facility, aggregator, or router code.